Hafez al-Assad: 1970 Coup d’etat

-Assad began planning to seize power shortly after the failed Syrian military intervention in the Black September, a power struggle between the PLO and the Hashemite monarchy.
+Assad began planning to seize power shortly after the failed Syrian military intervention in the Black September, a power struggle between the PLO and the Hashemite monarchy of Jordan.
 While Assad had been in de facto command of Syrian politics since 1969, Jadid and his supporters still held the trappings of power.
 After attending Nasser's funeral, Assad returned to Syria for the Emergency National Congress (held on 30 October).
 At the congress Assad was condemned by Jadid and his supporters, the majority of the party's delegates.
 However, before attending the congress Assad ordered his loyal troops to surround the building housing the meeting.
 Criticism of Assad's political position continued in a defeatist tone, with the majority of delegates believing that Assad had lost the battle.
 Assad and Tlass were stripped of their government posts at the congress; these acts had little practical significance.

 When the National Congress ended on 12 November 1970, Assad ordered loyalists to arrest leading members of Jadid's government.
 Although many mid-level officials were offered posts in Syrian embassies abroad, Jadid refused: "If I ever take power, you will be dragged through the streets until you die."
 Assad imprisoned him in Mezze prison until his death.
 The coup was calm and bloodless; the only evidence of change to the outside world was the disappearance of newspapers, radio and television stations.
 A Temporary Regional Command was soon established, and on 16 November the new government published its first decree.